neurolabusc/crnl/docs/source/mricro/index.rst

 Troubleshooting
 -------------------------------------------
 MRIcro should just work.
 However, in order to generate fluid graphics it relies on hardware accelerated graphics.
 If you attempt to load images that are beyond the capability of your graphics card and graphics driver, the images may look scrambled.
 For example, Figure 6 illustrates that a high-resolution image appears scrambled on my MacBook (using a Sandy Bridge processor with integrated GPU).
 There are four solutions to this problem.
 First, you can ensure that your graphics driver is up-to-date: Intel integrated graphics were crippled in versions of macOS between 10.6.6 and 10.8.
 However, with macOS 10.8 or later (or 10.6.6 and earlier) the Intel Sandy Bridge and Ivy Bridge MacBooks and MacBook Airs should be able to render images up to 256x256x256 voxels (press the round ‘header information’ button in MRIcro’s toolbar to see the resolution of an image).
 Second, you could use a different computer – computers with a modern dedicated graphics cards should be able to display high resolution scans flawlessly.
 Third, you could use `MRIcron <https://www.nitrc.org/plugins/mwiki/index.php/mricron:MainPage>`_ instead – MRIcron does not use the graphics card so it runs on any computer (though it is slower and therefore the interface is not as fluid).
-Finally, you can reslice your data to a lower resolution (for example using one of my `“reslice” scripts <http://www.mccauslandcenter.sc.edu/CRNL/tools/spm8-scripts>`_ . for SPM and Matlab).
+Finally, you can reslice your data to a lower resolution (for example using one of my :ref:`“reslice” scripts <my_spm_scripts>`. for SPM and Matlab).

 Alternatives
 -------------------------------------------
 MRIcro only runs on Macintosh macOS.
 It was designed to be a simple, intuitive tool for displaying medical images.
 However, just like there are different types of car to suit different drivers, there are different programs that are suited for different applications.
 Here are some of my favorites.
  -  `FSLeyes <https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FSLeyes>`_ runs on macOS and Linux (and Windows via WSL).
 It includes great features like a nice DTI fiber tracking view.
- -  `medInria <http://med.inria.fr/>`_ is a very versatile tool, and is my personal favorite for DTI data.
+ -  `medInria <https://med.inria.fr>`_ is a very versatile tool, and is my personal favorite for DTI data.
- -  `MRIcroS <http://www.nitrc.org/projects/mricros/>`_ is a surface rendering tool that uses Matlab.
+ -  `MRIcroS <https://www.nitrc.org/projects/mricros/>`_ is a surface rendering tool that uses Matlab.
 It has nice tools for DTI and connectivity mapping.
  -  `itk-SNAP <http://www.itksnap.org/pmwiki/pmwiki.php>`_ is a powerful tool for segmenting brain structures with useful visualization features.
  -  `MRIcroGL <https://www.nitrc.org/plugins/mwiki/index.php/mricrogl:MainPage>`_ : native versions for Windows, macOS and Linux.
 Scriptable, fast, and flexible.
 Visually very similar to MRIcro viewer, though less “Mac like” and the flexibility means it is more difficult to master.
 In our car analogy it is our BMW – lots of performance and features.
  -  `MRIcron <https://www.nitrc.org/plugins/mwiki/index.php/mricron:MainPage>`_ : This has native versions for Windows, macOS and Linux.
 It does not require a graphics card and so it can run anywhere.
 In our car analogy, this is like a pickup truck that has tremendous utility (drawing tools, peristimulus plots, etc).
- -  `SPM <http://www.fil.ion.ucl.ac.uk/spm/software/spm8/>`_ is the most popular brain imaging tool, and it includes nice display and rendering functions.
-It runs on Windows, macOS and Linux but requires a Matlab license (though the open source `Octave <http://en.wikibooks.org/wiki/SPM/Octave>`_ is starting to offer some support).
+ -  `SPM <https://www.fil.ion.ucl.ac.uk/spm/software/spm8/>`_ is the most popular brain imaging tool, and it includes nice display and rendering functions.
+It runs on Windows, macOS and Linux but requires a Matlab license (though the open source `Octave <https://en.wikibooks.org/wiki/SPM/Octave>`_ is starting to offer some support).